-DHF Technical Products plans to relocate its operations center to Rio Rancho, New Mexico
+DHF Technical Products Relocates To Rio Rancho, New Mexico

 The company will manufacture products such as sheet, wire and casting grain for jewelry manufacturers, sputter targets for the thin film coating industries and will melt and refine precious metal scrap to for its own production needs or to sell to investors and manufacturers.